b-kannan/rsaworks/osi_manufacture_job_costing/README.rst

 * Process work order for the unprocessed time entries
 * It will create journal entries.
 If analytic account found at work center, it will create analytic entries as well.
+* It will create Job costing scheduler to calculate workorder costing on daily basis.

 Credits
 =======